jonathankeebler/friendos-remote/README.md

 Library modules are run when a user inputs an associated intent, or when another library module references them.

-Example One: A user says "hello", a basic library modules responds with "hi".

-Example Two: A user says "hello", a library module figures out if it knows the user's name, if not it triggers a second library module to get the user's name, and re-runs the first module to respond with "hi, name".

 **Sample 1 library/hello.js**

+A user says "Hi", a basic library modules responds with either "Hi!", "Hello" or "Wassup."
 ```js
 module.exports = {
 	solve: [